If you are on this page looking for QSL information for my Nicaragua operations as YN5Z or YN5ZO please see the YN5Z page for important details.

 If you are actually looking for K7ZO information you are here.
 If you want a QSL I QSL 100% via LOTW and will also return a paper QSL with a SASE.

-Beyond that most of my interest in amateur radio is around contesting.
+Most of my interest in amateur radio is around contesting.
 Often I am involved in multi-operator teams at NK7U.
 However in recent years I have also started travelling to Nicaragua since my son lives there.
 I am taking advantage of these travels to be "DX" -- something many of us have dreamed about.
-I also am a casual DX-er with 296 worked and 292 confirmed.
-This is a pretty slow process as the only HF antenna I have at my home QTH is a 40M dipole.
+I also am a casual DX-er with 312 worked and 308 confirmed.
+This is a pretty slow process as the only HF antenna I have at my home QTH is a 20M dipole.
 I live in a no antenna CC&R neighborhood and am limited in what I can do.
 I did have a nice homebrew 15M beam up for a while until the neighbors complained.
-I do have a 3 element 6m beam up that no one has complained about.
-I am not going to push my luck any further than that.
 So, the vast bulk of my radio QSOs are from locations away from home.